tristansokol/Bobcats/improved-jerk.md

 Next we enter an infinite loop, and because new_ep is true, the environment is immediately reset and the new_ep variable set to False.
 The very next line is rew, new_ep = move(env, 100) where we actually start playing some Sonic.

-Move(env, num_steps, left, jump_prob, jump_repeat)
-Move is where all of the actual action occurs.
-It first sets up some new variables to use later:

-total_rew = 0.0
-done = False
-steps_taken = 0
-jumping_steps_left = 0
-Then it enters a loop that iterates through for the total number of num_steps that move() was called with.

-The first thing that happens inside that loop is the creation of an array, action that is initially 12 falses, like this:

-[False False False False False False False False False False False False] Next, it takes the the 6th and 7th entries and assign them depending on whether move() was called with false being true.
-These two actions must be the left and right buttons on the D-pad, which is interesting.
-If Sonic is always moving to the right or left, are there obstacles that are impassable because they require only vertical movement?
-After that there is some logic around jumping.
-There are two variables that control jumping behavior, the jump_prob and jump_repeat . jump_prob is the probability that for a given step, action[0] will be true which will execute a jump in the game.
-For the default agent, the move() function is called in groups of 100 steps, so roughly 10 of them will include jumping, if it were not for jump_repeat. jump_repeat limits the number of times that you can have a jump inside the move() function, with a default of four, so if you are doing 100 steps, you will likely only have four jumps within those steps.

-With our actions in place (either move left, move right, jump to the right, jump to the left) we can apply our button presses to the environment.

-_, rew, done, _ = env.step(action)
-The env.step function (as documented here) takes the array of actions that would be the moves for our controller and returns four variables:

-ob I believe this is an array of the raw RGB values from the screen, totally not used for the jerk agent, so it is set to the python idiom _ rew this is the incremental reward achieved from executing this command. done is a boolean value just describing if the game is over, either through sonic dying or getting to the end. info here is an array of all the the relevant game information that the gym environment is pulling from the emulators memory.
-It has a ton of useful info such as the x & y position of Sonic, the number of rings & lives, etc. The baseline jerk agent does not use any of that, so it is also wasted away in _.
-For the third level of the first zone of Sonic, it looks like this:
-{'act': 2, 'screen_x': 857, 'zone': 0, 'level_end_bonus': 0, 'score': 0, 'lives': 3, 'screen_x_end': 10592, 'rings': 2, 'x': 1017, 'y': 812}
-The only variables that we need for the jerk agent are rew and done , rew gets added to a total_rew for total_reward, which stores the reward gained in that call to move().
-That total reward and the done boolean are the returned values of the of the move function.
-If the episode finished during that call to move() then the main while loop will begin a new episode and restart the environment.

 Backtracking
-If the move function does make any positive impact into the reward, then the agent “backtracks” which is what is sounds like, moving backwards.
-This is achieved by just calling move() again, but with the Left parameter set to true, so that Sonic will move to the left.
-This is an essential aspect of the agent, since only going to the right can get Sonic stuck on plenty of walls.

-Life without backtracking
-So basically, if you don’t make progress going to the right for 100 moves, try going to the left for about 70 steps.

 The Learning part of Machine Learning
 Now that we have gone through how to get Sonic through the environment, let’s take a look at how our agent learns.
 At the end of the episode, the maximum total cumulative reward (the largest in a running total of all the rewards achieved) in the run along with an array of all of the moves that were made (that is, a long list of 1x12 arrays that are mostly filled with false values), are stored in the solutions array.
 The array of all the moves is created by the TrackedEnv’s best_sequence method, which returns all the moves made up until the maximum total reward wash achieved.
 For reference, a run that didn’t go well for me looked like this: